dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/utility/image-manager.md

 **Parameters**

-`image`: An image of type `Core.DSImageData`.
+`image`: The image to be saved, of type Core.DSImageData.

-`name`: A string represents the saved image name.
+`name`: The name of the file, as a string, under which the image will be saved.

-`download`: An optional download boolean flag represents whether to download the file.
+`download`: An optional boolean flag that, when set to true, triggers the download of the file.

 **Return Value**

-Returns a Promise that resolves to a File object representing the saved image file.
+A Promise that resolves to the saved File object.